Mozdok–Makhachkala–Kazi Magomed pipeline

-The Mozdok–Makhachkala–Kazi Magomed pipeline is a natural gas pipeline from Mozdok in North Ossetia through Chechnya and Dagestan to Azerbaijan.
+The Mozdok–Makhachkala–Kazi Magomed pipeline is a natural gas pipeline from Russia's Mozdok in North Ossetia through Chechnya and Dagestan to Azerbaijan.
 The Azerbaijani section is also known as the Kazi Magomed–Novo Filya or Baku–Novo Filya, and it connects Baku with the Novo Filya gas metering utility on the Russian side of the Azerbaijan-Russia border.
 The pipeline will be used for transportation of Azerbaijani gas to Russia starting from 1 January 2010.